Free Things to Do on the Amalfi Coast: 20 Best Experiences

 1. Hike the Path of the Gods

-Tip: Bring 2 liters of water, proper shoes, and start early — the exposed sections get genuinely uncomfortable by 10am in summer.
+Tip: Bring 2 liters of water, proper shoes, and start early — the exposed sections get noticeably uncomfortable by 10am in summer.
 If you want local stories and context, a guided hike transforms the experience.
-See guided Path of the Gods options here.
+See guided Path of the Gods options on Viator.

 The Path of the Gods — start at 7am in summer and you’ll have the best sections almost to yourself.